Effective Brauer-Siegel on some curves in $Y(1)^n$: Archimedean relations at CM-points

-Let us now consider the following polynomial where $R_{s,v}(X^{(t)}_{i,j,k})$ are the polynomials in \eqref{eq:singpoly1} or \eqref{eq:singpoly2}, depending on the cases lined out in the first case we examined, or the polynomials corresponding to \eqref{eq:cmpoly1}.
+\textbf{Step 3: The polynomial} $R_{s,\infty}$ Let us now consider the following polynomial where\footnote{Here we note that in each case the $t\in\{1\ld l\}$ for which $s$ is $v$-adically close to $\xi_t$, will depend on the place $v$, hence the notation used here.} $R_{\sigma_{t(v)}^{-1}(s),v}(X^{(\lambda)}_{i,j,k})$ are the polynomials in \eqref{eq:singpoly1} or \eqref{eq:singpoly2}, depending on the cases outlined in the first case we examined, or the polynomials corresponding to \eqref{eq:cmpoly1}.